SadeemAlharthi/Arabic_Question-Answering_System_Using_Search_Engine_Techniques/README.md

 - The code.ipynb - Jupyter notebook that includes all the code
 - The dataset folder contains the dataset

-# How to cite this dataset:
+# Citation:

-Our paper:
+If you find this dataset useful for your research, please cite our paper: https://link.springer.com/chapter/10.1007/978-3-030-82562-1_31

 @inproceedings{alamir2021arabic,
   title={Arabic Question-Answering System Using Search Engine Techniques},